Link patterns and elliptic Hecke algebra: Elliptic characteristic classes of Schubert varieties

+where $R(\T)$ stands for the representation ring, which is identified with The variables $x_i$ are called equivariant variables, and in the presentation \eqref{K-flag} they correspond to the first factor.
+The variables of the second factor are denoted by $y_i$ and by the isomorphism \eqref{K-flag} they are sent to the classes of the tautological line bundles. { We} call them topological variables.
+For the definition of elliptic classes we need also to consider a family of boundary conditiotions depending on line bundles.
+In \cite{RiWe1} we have decided to work with the following model of elliptic equivariant cohomology extended by the additional parameters:

+Here $\mathbb H$ was the upper half-plane parametrizing elliptic curves, the dual torus $\T^\vee$ with variables $\mu_i$ was parametrizing the boundary conditions and $h\in\C^*$ was an additional parameter.
+Therefore, the elliptic classes of Schubert varieties in the complete flag variety are expressions in:

+\begin{itemize} \item $\g_i$, $i=1,2,\dots n$ --- equivariant variables, coming from the coefficient ring, i.e.~the equivariant elliptic cohomology of a point.
+The variables $\g_i$ are characters of the maximal torus in $\T\subset \GL_n(\C)$. \item $\li_i$, $i=1,2,\dots n$ --- the classes of the tautological line bundles.
+The line bundles on the complete flag variety correspond to characters as well, hence $\li_i$ is another set of basis characters of the maximal torus. \item $\mu_i$, $i=1,2,\dots n$ --- the functionals on $\T^\vee\simeq {\rm Pic}(\Fl_n)\otimes\C/\Z$, thus, can be understood as cocharacters. \item $h$ --- an auxiliary variable. \end{itemize}

-The elliptic classes of Schubert varieties in the complete flag varieties were introduced in \cite{RiWe1}.
-The elliptic classes depend on an additional parameter, which, in the case of the full flag variety, is a fractional bundle, i.e. an element of The variables corresponding to the standard coordinates of the torus $\T\subset \GL_n$ are denoted by $\mu_i$.
-They are functionals on ${\mathfrak t}^*$.
-Our construction allows to consider combinations of the variables $\mu_i$ with complex coefficients although in the original definition of the boundary divisor had rational coefficients.
-There are remaining variables: the equivariant variables $\g_i\in \t^*$ and the topological variables $\li_i\in K_\T(\Fl_n)$ representing the tautological bundles.
-The corresponding Demazure type operators have a parameter built in.
-Dual recursions are obtained by two families of operations.
-The localised\footnote{The quotients of the elliptic class by the Euler classes of the tangent bundle.} elliptic classes are subjects to the relations \begin{enumerate}[(i)] \item Bott-Samelson recursion: if $\ell(ws_i)>\ell(w)$
+Our construction allows considering combinations of the variables $\mu_i$ with complex coefficients although in the original definition of the boundary divisor, given by Borisov and Libgober \cite{BoLi}, the coefficients were rational.
+The corresponding Demazure-type operators have a parameter built in.
+The localized\footnote{The quotients of the elliptic class by the Euler classes of the tangent bundle.} elliptic classes are subject to the following relations \begin{enumerate}[(i)] \item Bott-Samelson recursion: if $\ell(ws_i)>\ell(w)$

 \item R-matrix recursion: if $\ell(s_iw)>\ell(w)$